reybahl/FBLA-Quiz/README.md

 #### Cloud
 Application has been deployed to the heroku cloud and can be accessed here: https://rey-fbla-quiz.herokuapp.com/
 #### Local deployment
 The code internally connects to the firestore database and for that a service account key is needed.
-Service Account keys (for primary and backup database have been included in this repository).
+Service Account keys.

 Below is the format of a service account key
 ```